Backend Developer

 https://zombieisland.online

-A ground station setup for receiving and decoding satellite imagery using a custom antenna array.
+A ground station setup for receiving and decoding satellite imagery using a custom V-Dipole antenna.

-The system captures real time satellite radio transmissions and processes them into viewable images
+The system captures satellite radio transmissions and processes them into viewable images

-from satellites such as Russian Meteor-M series and American NOAA satellites.
+from weather satellites such as Russian Meteor-M series and American NOAA satellites.

 Here you can see my setup and some examples of images I've received from Meteor-M2 3 and 4 satellites when they were